greymd/tmux-adtty/README.md

 # Introduction

-When a remote terminal device cannot receives your local's terminal emulator's screen size, the layout would be broken.
+When a remote terminal device cannot receives local's terminal emulator's screen size, screen layout would be broken.
-If any servers does not convey a terminal information in ssh connection, this the issue can be happened.
-This plugin helps tmux users to fix such the issue.
+If any servers does not convey terminal information in SSH connection, such the issue can be happened.
+This plugin helps tmux users fix such the issue.

 ## Key binding